 Workshops: We ran stakeholder interviews and gathered all company departments in order to identify what problems they were facing as well as what should be improved.

 Testing the old platform: There were also tests with the old platform and actual users.
 We equipped ourselves with extra food vouchers and a good mood as we went out to meet the real customers.
 We aimed to have user testing sessions with all types of user personas.
 We ran both live interview sessions with users and also sent out questionnaires.
 In order to identify the real user needs—what they liked and what they didn’t like—we carefully prepared the scenarios, questions, and hypothesizes that we needed to test and validate.

 We followed a weekly sprint schedule for five weeks until we were satisfied with the results and saw an overall refinement.
 As a result, there was an improvement in the way users were interacting with the product and the prototypes.
 During the user testing sessions, we were constantly reviewing our user goals.
 We also allowed the natural way the users were using the product to guide us.
 This phase helped considerably in building a new, logical, easy-to-use navigation system and sitemap.

 Finalizing prototypes, questions, scenarios + running tests among colleagues

 Validate and test

 During the first weeks and testing sessions, we already created some wireframes and lo-fi prototypes.
 However, these really needed to be polished and finalized.
-In order to set the stable base for the next phase, we completed all of the wireframes, new components and elements for all devices with an explanation of how they work.
+In order to set the stable base for the next phase, we completed all of the wireframes, new components, and elements for all devices with an explanation of how they worked.